preeti1234567/updatedportfolio/README.md

 By default About me is display.
 To view other pages use the navigation link which will open in the frame in my home page.

-My Portfolio Website Link ->  (https://preeti1234567.github.io/portfolio/)
+My Portfolio Deploy Link ->  (https://portfolio-newversion.herokuapp.com/)

 ![Snapshot](public/assets/images/portfolio1.png)
 ![Snapshot](public/assets/images/portfolio2.png)